Baeza, Spain: History

 The town stands at a high elevation about 3 mi from the right bank of the Guadalquivir in the Loma de Úbeda.
 Under the Romans, the town was known as 'Beatia'.
 Following its conquest by the Visigoths, Beatia was the seat of a bishopric of Baeza (viz.).
 From the beginning of the seventh century it was conquered by several Arab and berber states during the Al-Andalus period, being named Bayyasa.

 The Christian diocese was reestablished in 1127 or 1147 following the town's conquest by Alfonso VII of Castile, but it was then again reconquered by the Almohads.
 After the Battle of Las Navas de Tolosa, Ferdinand III of Castile in 1227 retook the city and gave it the Fuero de Cuenca, a legislative body, to facilitate the new Castilian order and institutions.

+The takeover of the city as Ibn Himyari recounts in Rawdul Mu’taar was not a simple conquest but a case of treachery and ignominy for the Muslims.
+Al Bayyasi, the local ruler had gifted the citadel of Baeza as a pawn for his promise to later hand Ferdinand III the forts of Capilla, Banos de La Encina and Salvatierra.
+When he himself was assassinated by the Cordobans for his alliance with the Christians, the governor of Jaén arrived in Baeza on the request of its inhabitants and killed any Christian troops in the city but those in the citadel, due to the fortifications, refused to surrender.
+Fearing retaliation from Castile’s troops, the governor then left, leaving a choice for the Baezans to either stay or leave.
+Hence the Muslim population was forced to leave Baeza once and for all, after a garrison to protect them against Ferdinand III’s expansionist ambitions was now non-existent.

 For the rest of the middle ages, Baeza remained together with Jaén, Úbeda and Andújar among the dominant cities in the Kingdom of Jaén, although the 1248 conquest of Jaén tended to favour the fortunes of that city, that enjoyed a strategic location vis-à-vis the Kingdom of Granada.